akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 executor=LocalExecutor
 sql_alchemy_conn = postgresql+psycopg2://<user>:<password>@<host>/<db>
 ~~~
+* What is the main limitation of SQLite?
+It can accept only one writer at a time.

 ### Celery executor
 The Celery executor is nice to start sketching out the number of tasks that you can execute at the same time.\